seanox/virtual-environment/README.md

-__The project includes with [platform](platform), a tool for the initial creation, use and management of the virtual environment and a [module concept](modules) for the automatic integration and configuration of tools and programs from any source on the Internet.__

-__The module concept is a successful PoC (proof of concept), but is not currently the focus of the project.
-So the software has to be set up manually in the virtual environment, but that's easy because it's a normal drive.__
+__The project includes with [platform](platform), a tool for the initial creation, use and management of the virtual environment and a [module concept](modules) for the automatic integration and configuration of tools and programs from any source on the Internet.
+However, the module concept only exists as a successful PoC (proof of concept) and is not currently the focus of the project.__

 Since in large companies the strict use of BitLocker is often required, this is also supported.